Grawl/unplugin-mantine-autoload-css/readme.md

 > Load `global.css` / `global.layer.css` — global classes used in Mantine components

+#### `allDependencies`: `Boolean` / Default: `true`

+> Some components like Select do not have any styles on their own – they are built on top of other components.
+So we cannot automate that without lurking Mantine sources.
+If you are not sure which components are used in a particular component, you can import all styles for components that are reused in other components. https://mantine.dev/styles/css-files-list/#components-dependencies

 ## Problem

 In Mantine, you have to manually import CSS for components you use.